 During the listening session, DWR will also present an overview of the timeline and process for the guidebook update.
 Comments, questions, and suggestions will be taken from the listening audience, and written comments will also be accepted through September 10, 2014 to firstname.lastname@example.org.

 DWR will also be forming a 2015 UWMP Guidebook Advisory Committee.
 The committee will likely meet through webinars that will be open to the public.
 A schedule of meetings will be posted to the Urban Water Management webpage.

 The release of the 2015 update to the UWMP guidebook is targeted to be July 1, 2015, one year prior to the expected UWMP submittal date of July 1, 2016 (see pending legislation AB 2067 Weber).

 2010 Urban Water Management Plans

-Over the next couple of months, DWR will be updating this website with more information as the Guidebook and other important UWMP information becomes available.
-Until then, if you have any questions, please send an e-mail to the UWMP address at UWMP@water.ca.gov or Peter Brostrom, firstname.lastname@example.org, if you would like additional information.
+Over the next several months, DWR will be updating this website with more information as it becomes available.
+Until then, if you have any questions, please send an e-mail to Gwen Huff at email@example.com.